skip to main content

 While savings accounts typically don’t have the highest interest rates, high-yield savings accounts can give you a better return to grow your savings.

-To make it less tempting to use your savings, open up a free savings account at a bank or credit union that isn’t attached to the bank you normally use.
+To make it less tempting to use your savings, open a free savings account at a different bank or credit union than you normally use.

 “Since this account is separate from the bank you normally use, it is harder to transfer the money to a checking account that one would use for regular consumption,” Bufe says.
 “One has to be very intentional and make an extra effort in order to withdraw from this separate savings account.”